kyma-project/telemetry-manager/docs/user/04-metrics.md

 ### Step 4: Add authentication details from Secrets

-Integrations into external systems usually require authentication details dealing with sensitive data.
+Integrations into external systems usually need authentication details dealing with sensitive data.
 To handle that data properly in Secrets, MetricsPipeline supports the reference of Secrets.

 Use the **valueFrom** attribute to map Secret keys as in the following examples: